normansomething/lemon-email-npm-package/README.md

-# Lemn API Node.js Client
+# Lemon Email API Node.js Client

 A comprehensive Node.js client for interacting with the Lemn email marketing API, providing easy access to email list management, broadcasts, transactional emails, and more.